keithasaurus/koda-validate/README.md

 ## Validation Errors

-In Koda Validate errors are returned as data as part of normal control flow. `Invalid` instances from built-in `Validator`s contain are JSON/YAML serializable values.
+In Koda Validate errors are returned as data as part of normal control flow. `Invalid` instances from built-in `Validator`s contain JSON/YAML serializable values.
 (Should you build your own custom validators, there is no contract enforcing that constraint.)
 Here are a few examples of the kinds of errors you can expect to see out of the box.

 ```python